yogeshbalaji/CVPR17_Unrolling_the_shutter/README.md

 ## Data generation

-Go to datagen/oxford and run generate_oxford_dataset.m.
-This script downloads Oxford Building dataset, extracts "good and ok" subsets of images, and generates synthetic Rolling Shutter dataset.
+Go to datagen/oxford/ folder and run generate_oxford_dataset.m.
+This script downloads Oxford Building dataset, extracts "good and ok" image subsets, and generates synthetic Rolling Shutter dataset.
 It also downloads the test sets that were used in our experiments.

 To generate synthetic RS images on any other dataset, run datagen/generate_dataset.m.

 ## Training procedure

-Once the dataset is generated, to begin training, go to train/ and run
+Once the dataset is generated, to begin training, go to train/ folder and run

 	th run.lua

 The default paths are set for the Oxford Building dataset generated above.
 For any other dataset, make sure the training and validation paths are set appropriately.
-The models are stored in train/results/ folder.
+The trained models will be saved in train/results/ folder.

 ## Experiments